epoch-rand/opticalFlow/README.md

 # opticalFlow
-An implementation of the Farneback approach for dense motion estimation of an image sequence, computing the optical flow vector for every pixel of each frame.
+An implementation of the Farneback approach for dense motion estimation of an image sequence.
+Computing the optical flow vector for every pixel of each frame, we are able to infer the direction and velocity of both object and camera.

 Project ID: 8yGuHp7y